6.4.1 Selecting text and elements

 6.4.5 Standard styling features

-It's important to note that when you look at your editing screen it may look slightly different to the screen shown in this guide.
-The one shown is the default editor to screen with all of the different toolbars and options switched on.
-On your site you might find that some of these options have been disabled to make sure that you aren't confused by the things you can and shouldn't be doing
+It's important to note that when you look at your editing screen it may look different to the screen shown in this guide.
+The one shown is the default editor screen with all of the different toolbars and options switched on.
+On your site you might find that some of these options have been disabled to make sure that you aren't confused by the things you can see and shouldn't be doing!

 6.4.6 Toolbar First Row